sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

   * Parametric ReLU - Alpha(x) for x<0, x for x>=0
   * ReLU6 - 3 segments - min(max(0,x),6) - 0 for x<0, x for x>=0&x<6, 6 for x>6
   * Softmax - Multi-class predictions.
 Add additional constrainst that total of outputs=1, which allows outputs to be interpreted as probability.
-    * If we have both mutually exclusive  if we have both mutually exclusive labels and probabilities, we should use blank.
-If the labels are mutually exclusive, the probabilities aren't, then we should use blank.
-If our labels aren't mutually exclusive, we should use blank.
+    * If we have both mutually exclusive labels and probabilities, we should use tf.nn.softmax_cross_entropy_with_logits_v2.
+    * If the labels are mutually exclusive, the probabilities aren't, then we should use tf.nn.sparse_softmax_cross_entropy_with_logits.
+    * If our labels aren't mutually exclusive, we should use tf.nn.s=igmoid_cross_entropy_with_logits.
 ![](https://cdn-images-1.medium.com/max/1600/1*RD0lIYqB5L2LrI2VTIZqGw.png) <br/>
 ![](https://cdn-images-1.medium.com/max/1600/1*ypsvQH7kvtI2BhzR2eT_Sw.png) <br/>
 * Slope, or the gradient of Sigmoid function, at the extreme ends is close to zero.
 Therefore, the parameters are updated very slowly, resulting in very slow learning.
 Hence, switching from a sigmoid activation function to ReLU (Rectified Linear Unit) is one of the biggest breakthroughs we have seen in neural networks.
 ReLU updates the parameters much faster as the slope is 1 when x>0.
 This is the primary reason for faster computation of the models.